CNVdetection/KL-CNV/README.md

 -	The average number of reads in each cluster that is identified by the k-means algorithm
 -	The maximum length of the CNVs which we aim to detect (in base pair)

-After running MAIN.m, genome-wide copy gain and copy loss regions which are called by KL-CNV will be shown in the MATLAB variable of “PREDICTION”.
+After running MAIN.m, genome-wide copy gain and copy loss regions which are called by KL-CNV will be shown in the MATLAB variable of “CNVs”.
 Each row of this matrix represents a different CNV call with its start position, end position and CNV type, in order.
 CNV types are encoded as follows:
 2 for a copy loss region, 3 for a copy gain region